3-D Secure 2.0Here’s Why the Upgrade to 3DS2 was Necessary

 Fraud Liability Shift Parameters

-Things change when the cardholder is enrolled in a 3DS program (version 1.0 or 2.0).
-If the issuer successfully authenticates the customer through 3-D Secure, liability transfers (“shifts”) to the issuer.
+Things change when the cardholder is enrolled with 3DS2, though.
+If the issuer successfully authenticates the customer, liability transfers (or “shifts”) to the issuer.

-Even if the customer claims you charged them for an unauthorized transaction, the issuer will almost always be liable for the fraud.
-This does not mean, however, that merchants are off the hook: if the customer disputes a transaction using a non-fraud-related reason code, liability will remain with you.
+Even if the customer claims the merchant charged them for an unauthorized transaction, the issuer will almost always be liable for the fraud.
+This does not mean, however, that merchants are off the hook: if the customer disputes a transaction using a non-fraud-related reason code, liability will remain with the seller.

 3DS2 also allows sellers to activate a “non-challenge” mode.
-In situations where you prefer to use your own risk assessment mechanism, you can opt out of the authentication system.
-Here again, liability will remain with you if the transaction involved ends up being fraudulent.
+In situations where one prefers to use their own risk assessment mechanism, they can opt out of the authentication system.
+Here again, liability will remain with the merchant if the transaction involved ends up being fraudulent.

 A More Complete Strategy